Jaguar Cars: Ford era (1989–2008)

 Ford made offers to Jaguar's US and UK shareholders to buy their shares in November 1989; Jaguar's listing on the London Stock Exchange was removed on 28 February 1990.
 In 1999 it became part of Ford's new Premier Automotive Group along with Aston Martin, Volvo Cars and, from 2000, Land Rover.
 Under Ford's ownership, Jaguar never made a profit.

 Under Ford's ownership Jaguar expanded its range of products with the launch of the S-Type in 1999 and X-type in 2001.
-After PAG acquired Land Rover in May 2000 purchase by Ford, the brand became closely associated with Jaguar.
+After PAG acquired Land Rover in May 2000 purchase by Ford, Land Rover became closely associated with Jaguar.
 In many countries they shared a common sales and distribution network (including shared dealerships), and some models shared components, although the only shared production facility was Halewood Body & Assembly – which manufactured the technically related X-Type and the Freelander 2.
 Operationally the two companies were effectively integrated under a common management structure within Ford's PAG.

 On 11 June 2007, Ford announced that it planned to sell Jaguar, along with Land Rover and retained the services of Goldman Sachs, Morgan Stanley and HSBC to advise it on the deal.
 The sale was initially expected to be announced by September 2007, but was delayed until March 2008.
 Private equity firms such as Alchemy Partners of the UK, TPG Capital, Ripplewood Holdings (which hired former Ford Europe executive Sir Nick Scheele to head its bid), Cerberus Capital Management and One Equity Partners (owned by JPMorgan Chase and managed by former Ford executive Jacques Nasser) of the US, Tata Motors of India and a consortium comprising Mahindra & Mahindra (an automobile manufacturer from India) and Apollo Management all initially expressed interest in purchasing the marques from Ford.

 Before the sale was announced, Anthony Bamford, chairman of British excavator manufacturer JCB had expressed interest in purchasing the company in August 2006, but backed out upon learning that the sale would also involve Land Rover, which he did not wish to buy.
 On Christmas Eve of 2007, Mahindra and Mahindra backed out of the race for both brands, citing complexities in the deal.